10 Home Organizing Shows on Netflix That Will Inspire You to Declutter Now

 Intrigued by the pared-back lifestyle?
 Here are 12 things minimalists wish you’d stop spending money on.

 Tiny House Nation

 How can you live large in a space that measures just 400 square feet?
 In Tiny House Nation, renovation experts John Weisbarth and Zack Giffin travel around America exploring innovative small spaces whilst designing and building families their very own dream mini-homes.
-This series explores how stripping your space down to the bare necessities can be more affordable and environmentally friendly.
+The series—one of the best home organizing shows on Netflix—explores how stripping your space down to the bare necessities can be more affordable and environmentally friendly.